-- invoice; - bank statement or payment evidence; - proof of delivery, like the complete/finished documentation or plan, translated documents, etc.; - supporting documentation for the necessity and eligibility of the meeting, travel and accommodation costs; - evidence of the selection process, in line with the applicable procurement rules or national public procurement rules depending on the amount contracted.

-2. Staff Cost - the following main documents must be available for control purposes:

-- employment contract or an appointment decision/contract considered as an employment document; - job description for the project purpose, signed by the employee; - decision in appointing the project team (a document that mentions, in addition to the appointing, the conditions regarding the number of hours worked within the project, the salary, and other conditions if the case); - transparent time records/time sheets signed by the person claiming to have spent the hours working on the project and his/her supervisor; - salary slip, with detailed information about the salary (including any overtime pay and social contributions, wage taxes, total working time, net salary, etc.); - proof of payment of salaries and employer's contribution: payment order and account statement or, in case of cash payment, the receipt and cash book.
+- contract for services or other supporting documents requested by the relevant national legislation and necessary for the legality of the cost type; - reception note; - employment contract valid at the time when the cost of travel and accommodation incurred; - invoice; - bank statement or payment evidence; - proof of delivery, like the complete/finished documentation or plan, translated documents, etc.; - supporting documentation for the necessity and eligibility of the meeting, travel and accommodation costs; - evidence of the selection process, in line with the applicable procurement rules or national public procurement rules depending on the amount contracted. - 2.
+Staff Cost the following main documents must be available for control purposes: - employment contract or an appointment decision/contract considered as an employment document; - job description for the project purpose, signed by the employee; - decision in appointing the project team (a document that mentions, in addition to the appointing, the conditions regarding the number of hours worked within the project, the salary, and other conditions if the case); - transparent time records/time sheets signed by the person claiming to have spent the hours working on the project and his/her supervisor; - salary slip, with detailed information about the salary (including any overtime pay and social contributions, wage taxes, total working time, net salary, etc.); - proof of payment of salaries and employer's contribution: payment order and account statement or, in case of cash payment, the receipt and cash book.